EdenwareApps/jexidb/README.md

 console.log(results); // [{ id: 1, name: 'John Doe' }]
 ```

-Note: For now the query should be limited to using the fields specified in 'indexes' when instantiating the class.
+Note: For now the query should be limited to using the fields specified as 'indexes' when instantiating the class.

 #### Querying with Conditions